alchemyplatform/aa-sdk/site/smart-accounts/modular-account/multisig-plugin/usage-guide.md

 ### Proposing a User Operation

 The first step to creating and sending a multisig User Operation is the propose step.
-This performs gas estimates, constructs the user operation struct, and generates a signature using the pre-provided signer.
+This performs gas estimates, constructs the user operation struct, and if `gasManagerConfig` is used, will attempt to use a paymaster.
+Lastly, a signature is generated With the pre-provided signer.

 ```ts
 import { createMultisigAccountAlchemyClient } from "@alchemy/aa-alchemy";